goodgodric28/phylliroe_phylogenomics/README.md

 # Phylliroe Placement manuscript code repository

 Citation: Goodheart, Jessica A., Wägele Heike.
-In Revision.
+2020.
 Swimming behavior in nudibranch gastropods facilitated the transition to a pelagic lifestyle in Phylliroe.
+Organisms, Diversity, and Evolution, 20: 657–667. doi: 10.1007/s13127-020-00458-9.

 ## Scripts Included